Ray-Aldred/Ray-Aldred/README.md

 ### 👋 About Me

 Hello, and welcome to my GitHub!
 I'm Ray, a Ph.D. student in philosophy exploring the intricate connections between disability, sexuality, and love.
-By day, I'm a senior analyst at one of Canada's major banks and a data scientist fascinated by the power of machine learning and AI.
+By day, I'm a senior analyst at one of Canada's major banks and a data scientist fascinated by the power of machine learning and "AI."

 There's something truly thrilling—and a little scary—about how data can reveal hidden insights and patterns.
 I'm constantly pushing my own boundaries and exploring what's possible in this exciting field.